prisma/prisma-examples/introspection-only/typescript/sqlite/rest-express/README.md

 ## Evolving the app

-Evolving the application typically requires three subsequent steps:
+Evolving the application typically requires four subsequent steps:

 1. Migrating the database schema using SQL
-1. Introspecting the databse schema with `prisma2 introspect` to update your Prisma schema
+1. Update your Prisma schema by untrospecting the database with `prisma2 introspect`
 1. Generating Prisma Client to match the new database schema with `prisma2 generate`
 1. Use the update Prisma Client in your application code